One.Tel: The emergence of problems: the year 2000

 In March 2000 One.Tel spent $523 million on purchasing additional Australian spectrum licenses.
 The Packer and Murdoch families provided a further $280 million in funding.
 Australian investors provided $340 million in funding.

 In the financial year ended 30 June 2000 One.Tel reported a loss of $291 million.
 The share price plummeted to below $1.
 The annual report included details of the remuneration of Rich and Keeling; both received a $560,000 basic salary and a $6.9 million bonus.

-In a statement that would later prove ironic, James Packer told the Sydney Morning Herald in September that Rich was a visionary, that Brad and Jodee were excellent managers and that the share price would recover.

 The end: 2001

 In January 2001, Jodee met with Kerry Packer who told him, "You ran out of money with Imagineering, and you're going to do it again".
-A Macquarie Bank report states that the company was worth $3.5 billion, and the share price doubled within days.
+A Macquarie Bank report stated that the company was worth $3.5 billion, and the share price doubled within days.
 Merrill Lynch predicted that the company would run out of money by April.

-In February, director Rodney Adler sold 5 million shares for $2.5 million.
+In February, director Rodney Adler sold five million shares for $2.5 million.

 During April and May the company's problems became increasingly apparent.
-In a final attempt to give the company a chance to survive, News Limited and PBL agreed to subscribe to a rights issue at 5 cents per share to supply another $132 million in much needed cash.
-News Limited and PBL reneged upon the agreement later in May when further evidence of One.Tel's financial problems emerged.
+In a final attempt to give the company a chance to survive, News Corp and PBL agreed to subscribe to a rights issue at 5 cents per share to supply another $132 million in much needed cash.
+News Corp and PBL reneged upon the agreement later in May when further evidence of One.Tel's financial problems emerged.

 The directors appointed Ferrier Hodgson as administrator on 29 May 2001.
 The administrator's report states that the company was insolvent by March 2001.
 The administrator began laying off the 1,400 employees of One.Tel from 8 June 2001.